ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ```
 The parent array is updated along with the distance array, that is everytime we find a newer shorter distance.

-The steps of the algorithm would provide a better understanding of the funcitoning:
+The steps of the algorithm would provide a better understanding of the functioning:
 1. Start with the source, and add it to the prioirty queue.
 The distance of source from source is 0.
 2. Now until the priority queue becomes empty, pop the head.
 If the head exists in the HashMap of completed elements, discard this element and move ahead.
 If it does not exist,  then use this popped node as source and also add it to the completed HashMap.
 This is done to ensure that once the distance of a node is finalized as mininimum, its distance does not change any further.
 3. For the popped node, for every neighbour not already in the completed HashMap, check if the distance needs to be updated or not.
 Distance is updated only in the following condition hold true:<br>